The Help (film): Plot

 In 1963, Aibileen Clark is an African-American domestic worker in Jackson, Mississippi, working for socialite Elizabeth Leefolt.
-She raises Elizabeth's daughter, two-year-old Mae Mobley, who is emotionally neglected due to postpartum depression Elizabeth suffered following Mae’s birth.
-Aibileen's best friend, Minny Jackson, works for Mrs. Walters and her manipulative daughter Hillary "Hilly" Holbrook, who leads the women's socialite group.
+She raises Elizabeth's daughter, two-year-old Mae Mobley, who is emotionally neglected due to postpartum depression Elizabeth suffered following Mae's birth.
+Aibileen's best friend, Minny Jackson, works for an elderly Mrs. Walters and her manipulative daughter Hillary "Hilly" Holbrook, who leads the Jackson chapter of the Junior League.

-Elizabeth and Hilly's friend Eugenia "Skeeter" Phelan is an unmarried aspiring writer and recent graduate of Ole Miss, who has been rejected by Elaine Stein, an editor at Harper and Row New York City.
+Elizabeth and Hilly's friend Eugenia "Skeeter" Phelan is an unmarried aspiring writer and recent graduate of Ole Miss, who has been rejected by Elaine Stein, an editor at Harper and Row in New York City.
 Securing a local job writing a housekeeping column, she witnesses the city's systemic racism and the demeaning mistreatment of maids.

 Hilly insists on installing separate bathrooms for the maids to use.
 Skeeter's mother Charlotte tells her that the family maid Constantine quit, but Skeeter does not believe her.
 She decides to write a book of interviews with the maids to expose their experiences.
 Minny is fired by Hilly for using an indoor bathroom during a tornado.
 Hilly vindictively renders Minny unemployable by spreading the lie that she stole from her, forcing her teenaged daughter to quit school to work.

-Celia Rae Foote, a pregnant housewife ostracized by the socialites, seeks a maid for her massive house in Madison.
+Celia Rae Foote, a pregnant housewife ostracized by the society ladies, seeks a maid for her massive house in Madison.
 She hires Minny without telling her husband Johnny, Hilly's former love interest.
 Celia suffers a miscarriage, then reveals that she had a shotgun wedding and had previously miscarried that time as well.
-She also treats the black eye Minny's husband has given her.
+Each time she miscarries, Celia plants a rose bush in the garden.
+She also treats the black eye Minny's abusive husband had given Minny.

 After going to a dynamic sermon, Aibileen and Minny let Skeeter interview them.
 Elaine Stein tells Skeeter she needs many more maids' stories for the book, but fear of retribution prevents others from coming forward.
 Aibileen tells Skeeter about her only son's on-the-job death due to his negligent foreman.
-Skeeter delays a piece in the Junior League newsletter on the "separate but equal" bathrooms for Hilly, instead submitting an embarrassing misprint.
+Skeeter delays a piece in the Junior League newsletter on the "separate but equal" bathrooms for Hilly, instead submitting an embarrassing misprint, leading to 'commodes' being deposited in Hilly's front garden.
 Hilly refuses to advance money to her new maid, Yule May Davis, who needs $75 to send her twins to Tougaloo College.
-When Yule May pawns a lost ring she found under a sofa, she is violently arrested after Hilly reports her.
+When Yule May pawns a lost ring that was under a sofa, she is violently arrested after Hilly reports her.
 This incident and Medgar Evers' assassination inspire more maids to share their stories.